tanmdoan/chatr/README.md

 # REST API

-The REST API to chatr is described below.
+The REST API to Chatr is described below.

 ## Get Messages

-  Filters are optional `limit, recipient_id, sender_id` are all optional.
+  Filters are optional: `limit, recipient_id, sender_id`.
 When `limit` parameter is passed then results will reflect limit applied to all records ordered by most recent.
-Without a limit flag, the records returned are within thirty days also ordered by most recent.
+Without a limit flag, the records returned are within thirty days and is also ordered by most recent.

 ### Request